eformsignen/eformsignen.github.io/help/chapter5.rst

 Label
 --------------------

-This component is used for setting the form ID of a document.
+This field is used for setting the form ID of a document.

-**Component Properties**
+**Field Properties**

 .. figure:: resources/label_property.png
-   :alt: Setting Label Component Properties
+   :alt: Setting Label Field Properties
    :width: 250px

 **① ID**

-Sets the label component ID.
+Sets the label field ID.

 .. _check: